Who We Are

-I joined Easterling Law, PLLC as an Office Assistant and Digital Marketing Manager.
+I have been a part of the Easterling Law team for two years now.
+I am the Digital Marketing Manager which means I handle all aspects of our social media, as well as our PR.
 Prior to Easterling Law, I had many marketing jobs within an array of industries.
 Some of which include – hospitality, education, and health care.

 As a digital marketing content creator, my goal always includes generating content that allows the audience to better connect and understand the company values, with the end goal being to build trust between the consumer and client.

 When I’m not keeping busy with Easterling Law, you can find me with a good book, on a walk with a friend, or taking a few-month-stint traveling the world while working (most of the time – doing all three at the same time.)